neoforged/Documentation/neogradle_versioned_docs/version-5.x/docs/dependencies/index.md

 Non-Minecraft Dependencies
 --------------------------

-Non-Minecraft dependencies are not loaded by Forge by default in the development environment.
-To get Forge to recognize the non-Minecraft dependency, they must be added to the `minecraftLibrary` configuration. `minecraftLibrary` works similarly to the `implementation` configuration within Gradle, being applied during compile time and runtime.
+Non-Minecraft dependencies are not loaded by NeoForge by default in the development environment.
+To get NeoForge to recognize the non-Minecraft dependency, they must be added to the `minecraftLibrary` configuration. `minecraftLibrary` works similarly to the `implementation` configuration within Gradle, being applied during compile time and runtime.

 ```gradle
 dependencies {